-Once I started working with larger data, I found I was only able to plot one altitude layer of high-resolution data before crashing.
+Once I started working with larger datasets, I found I was only able to plot one altitude layer of high-resolution data before crashing.
 This is when I turned to Python’s Matplotlib library and its 3D projection.
-It took a lot less memory to create a figure, and it generated figures faster.
-Though I lost out on the interactive aspect (rotating, zooming in and out, etc.) I was still able to perform these tasks manually.
+It uses far less memory to create a figure and generates figures faster.
+Though I lost the interactive aspect (rotating, zooming in and out, etc.), I was still able to perform these tasks manually.

-The following code is a tutorial for how to is used to visualize 3D climate data using Matplotlib 3D projections.
+The following code is a tutorial for how to visualize 3D climate data using Matplotlib 3D projections.
 As an example, I use the first empirical orthogonal function (EOF) computed from the high-resolution Global Ocean Physics Reanalysis (GLORYS) output for all latitude-longitude-depth dimensions (3D) at once.
 The complete calculation for the GLORYS 3D EOFs can be found at this repository.
-The repository for this full code is found at this Github.
+The repository for the full code used in this tutorial is found at this GitHub repo.

-Heres some of the nitty gritty info for the example data used in this visualization.
+Here’s some of the nitty-gritty info for the example data used in this visualization.
 TLDR: we are plotting the first EOF (a spatial pattern) computed from large ocean temperature data (49 GB).
-You might recognize ENSO in the visualization, and if you don’t know what that is NOAA has a great breakdown.
-Just look out for a warm eastern tropical Pacific and cold western tropical Pacific.
+You might recognize ENSO in the visualization — if you don’t know what that is, NOAA has a great breakdown.
+Look for a warm eastern tropical Pacific and cold western tropical Pacific.

 Table 1: The depth values of the 50 layers in the GLORYS model (unit: meters).
 Values were rounded to the first two decimal places.

-The resulting EOFs are calculated for all dimensions (i.e. 3D EOFs) using a December-January-February (DJF) boreal winter mean of GLORYS ocean temperature data from 1993/1994 to 2020/2021.
-We use the temporal covariance method.
-To further consider computational memory cost, the matrix multiplication required for calculating temporal covariance and 3D EOFs are performed using a partitioned approach.
-For temporal covariance, partitioned segments of the transposed anomaly matrix are sequentially read in and multiplied by corresponding partitioned segments of the anomaly matrix until the full multiplication is complete.
+The EOFs are calculated across all dimensions (i.e., 3D EOFs) using a December-January-February (DJF) boreal winter mean of GLORYS ocean temperature data from 1993/1994 to 2020/2021, using the temporal covariance method.
+To manage computational memory costs, the matrix multiplication required for calculating temporal covariance and 3D EOFs is performed using a partitioned approach.
+For temporal covariance, partitioned segments of the transposed anomaly matrix are sequentially read in and multiplied by corresponding segments of the anomaly matrix until the full product is complete.
 Similarly, 3D EOFs are calculated by multiplying partitioned segments of the anomaly matrix with the eigenvectors of the temporal covariance matrix.

-The visualization is broken up in 4 main visualization sections.
+The visualization is broken up into 5 main sections:

 Here are the libraries you will need: